COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/First-report.md

 <br>
 <figure class="image">
 <img src="plots/uk_reduc_12_03.png" width="350">
-<figcaption> <b>Figure 2</b> We compare the average mobility on March 12th with our baseline estimates.
+<figcaption align="center"> <b>Figure 2</b> We compare the average mobility on March 12th with our baseline estimates.
 We find that a number of locations present lower mobility, as measured by the radius of gyration.
 However, the majority of areas still have no decrease.</figcaption>
 </figure>

 ### 23 March 2020